mathboy7/CTF/HITCON/babyfs/README.md

 ### Overview
 babyfs is a x86-64 ELF(NX, SSP, PIE, Full RELRO) binary implementing a simple file stream open/read/write/close functions.
+It's a CTF-style menu challenge, easy to reversing, hard to exploit.

 ### Reversing
+Okay, so lets check out how each functions are working.

 #### Open